Ultra-Commerce-Staging/uc-authorizenet/docs/Authorize.net-Environment-Setup.md

 ## Prerequisites

-- Users must establish their own test account with Authorize.net in order to use the BroadleafCommerce Authorize.net payment functionality.
+- Users must establish their own test account with Authorize.net in order to use the UltraCommerce Authorize.net payment functionality.
 This can be done here: https://developer.authorize.net/testaccount

 ### Configure your Authorize.net Account*
 1. Login to your Authorize.net account (https://account.authorize.net/ or https://sandbox.authorize.net/) and navigate to your Account Settings.